Last updated: May 14, 2026

-This guide gives you a practical framework.
-If you are still choosing the type of form, start with the broader FORMLOVA Form Creation Guide.
+This guide gives you that framework.
+If you are still choosing the form type, start with the Form Creation Guide.
 If you already know the form type, use this guide to tighten the field list before publishing.

 Quick Answer: Sort Every Field into Required, Optional, or Ask Later